Monmouth County, New Jersey: Colonial era

 In 1609, the English navigator, Henry Hudson, and his crew aboard the Dutch vessel Half Moon spotted land in what is now Monmouth County, most likely off Sandy Hook; however, some historical accounts credit this landing to present-day Keansburg.

 Among the first European settlers and majority landowners in the area were Richard and Penelope Stout.
 Penelope "miraculously" survived her wounds from a native attack in Sandy Hook and lived to the age of 110.
 A group of Quaker families from Long Island settled the Monmouth Tract, an early land grant from Richard Nicolls issued in 1665.
 They were followed by a group of Scottish settlers who inhabited Freehold Township in about 1682–1885, followed several years later by Dutch settlers.
 As they arrived in this area, they were greeted by Lenape people, who lived in scattered small family bands and developed a largely amicable relationship with the new arrivals.
 Enslaved Africans were present in the area from at least 1680, and by 1726 made up 9% of the total population of the county.

 Monmouth County was established on March 7, 1683, while part of the province of East Jersey.
 On October 31, 1693, the county was partitioned into the townships of Freehold, Middletown and Shrewsbury.

-In 1764, the Sandy Hook Lighthouse was built.
+Since June 1764, the 85 ft Sandy Hook Light has guided ships safely into New York Harbor, making it the nation's oldest operating lighthouse.
+The light was designated as a National Historical Landmark in 1964, marking 200 years since it first went into use.

 At the June 28, 1778, Battle of Monmouth, near Freehold Township, General George Washington's soldiers battled the British under Sir Henry Clinton, in the longest land battle of the American Revolutionary War.
 At Monmouth the tactics and training from Friedrich Wilhelm von Steuben developed at Valley Forge during the winter encampment were first implemented on a large scale.
 Other battles and massacres during the war in Monmouth County include sites such as the Burrowes Mansion in Matawan, and the Allen House in Shrewsbury.

 At independence, Monmouth's population included 1,640 slaves, as well as an undetermined number of free African Americans.
 The number of enslaved persons fell steeply after 1820, though a small number remained until at least 1850.
 Monmouth's free African American population climbed from 353 in 1790 to 2,658 in 1860.
 There was a small African-American middle class consisting of freedmen present in Monmouth County by the 1840s and 1850s.

 In 1790 Monmouth County's population was 16,918, of whom roughly 6,600 were of English descent and the remainder were Welsh, Dutch and Swedish, as well as small amounts of African Americans and Northern Irish Protestants.
 By 2010 Monmouth County's population was 628,112 of whom 40,489 were of English descent.
 Between 1890 and 1907 nearly 18 million European immigrants came to America.
-At the same time the region underwent massive and not unrelated economic changes, this process led to places like Monmouth County, New Jersey becoming significantly more diverse and somewhat less rural.
+The region underwent massive and not unrelated economic changes, leading places like Monmouth County becoming significantly more diverse and somewhat less rural.